 What Should I Expect?

-When undergoing conductive keratoplasty, you should expect an instant improvement in the quality of your vision.
+When undergoing CK, you should expect an instant improvement in the quality of your vision.
 The procedure has an excellent track record in resolving problems associated with hyperopia and presbyopia, and the corneal tightening effect can be experienced very soon after surgery.
 However, be aware that the healing process does take time, and in some cases, fully improved vision will take 2-4 months to develop.
 You will also need to follow recommendations intended to prevent infection.
 Additionally, the benefits associated with CK can fade over time.
 The procedure can do nothing to halt the ageing process, so corneal decay can resume.
-This can often be addressed with supplementary CK appointments, often years after the initial surgery.
+This can be addressed with supplementary CK appointments, often years after the initial surgery.
 More generally, people who have used glasses or contact lenses for long periods will not need to use those visual aids any longer.
 Expect profound improvements in close reading and watching television, as well as any activity which requires precise close-up vision, including sports or computer usage.